j0ma/website_flask/src/static/md/index.md

 <div id='container'>

+Originally from Finland, I'm currently a Master's student at Brandeis University, studying Computational Linguistics and Natural Language Processing.

-Originally from Finland, I'm a graduate of Harvard College, where I got a B.A. in Statistics, with a good bit of Computer Science and Yiddish thrown into the mix.
+Prior to Brandeis, I graduated from Harvard College, where I got a B.A. in Statistics, with a good bit of Computer Science and Yiddish thrown into the mix.

-I'm currently working as an NLP Engineer at [Think-A-Move](http://www.tamrd.com), focused on building Conversational AI solutions for U.S. Army Ranger Medics.
+I'm also currently working as an NLP Engineer at [Think-A-Move](http://www.tamrd.com), focused on building Conversational AI solutions for U.S. Army Ranger Medics.

 ## research, teaching, etc.